monsoonmaelstrom/book2/book2.md

 “Killing her because she’s too frail to take the stress of it.”

 “Great.
-Thanks for that,” I say sighing.
+Thanks for that,” I say, sighing.

 “She’d still do it.
 She’d still tell *you* to do it.”